datctbk/suno-architect-support/PRIVACY.md

-# Privacy Policy for Suno Architect
+# Privacy Policy for MelodyMaker AI

 **Last Updated:** December 2024

 ## Overview

-Suno Architect ("the App") is committed to protecting your privacy.
+MelodyMaker AI ("the App") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our mobile application.

 ## Information We Collect